Jardine Matheson maps a road to younger Asia for its peers

 Of course, Jardine is not alone in having sought to diversify.
 Tycoon Li Ka-shing has struck deals all around the globe, and his successor Victor Li continues the family tradition.
 Others are dipping their toes in the water: Stanley Ho's flagship Shun Tak made its first foray into Singaporean hotels last year, and says it is now exploring beyond Greater China.
 A bolthole abroad will only get more popular.

-Affiliate Jardine Cycle & Carriage reported underlying profit dipped 1 per cent to US$407 million over the same period.
+Affiliate Jardine Cycle & Carriage reported that underlying profit dipped one per cent to US$407 million over the same period.